 It was many years ago, before I had children, even before I met my husband.
 I was on a scuba diving holiday with my best friend in Bonaire, a Dutch island about 50 miles north of the Venezuela coast.

-Honestly, the weather was divine (I love the tropics) and the diving lived up to its reputation as being some of the best in the world.
-With rigidly enforces reef protections in place, it’s not surprising that scuba diving in Bonaire was idyllic.
+Honestly, the weather was divine (I love the tropics), and the diving lived up to its reputation as being some of the best in the world.
+With rigidly enforced reef protections in place, it’s not surprising that scuba diving in Bonaire was idyllic.

 In fact, Bonaire is the world’s first “Blue Destination.”
 According to scubadiving.com, that means it “specifically commits to the sustainable use of ocean resources in pursuit of conscientious social and economic development.”

 Everything started out great.
 Bonaire itself is a lovely island.
 Located in the Leeward Antilles in the Caribbean Sea, they are part of the Netherland Antilles, aka the Dutch Caribbean.
 It’s a small island but known in a few groupings.